 - Q1.
 Will USCIS favor organizations with limited resources over organizations with substantial resources that do not necessarily need additional funding? - A1.
-No. An organization's net worth is not one of the evaluation criteria for the Citizenship and Integration Grant Program. - Q2.
+No. An organization's net worth is not one of the evaluation criteria for the Citizenship and Assimilation Grant Programs. - Q2.
 What point values will USCIS use to evaluate applications? - A2.
-You can find the evaluation criteria and corresponding point values on pages 29 and 30 of the notice of funding opportunity. - Q3.
+You can find the evaluation criteria and corresponding point values in the notice of funding opportunity. - Q3.
 How can I obtain feedback about my organization's application so that I am better prepared to apply in the future? - A3.
-After we announce the FY 2015 grant recipients, applicants who did not receive a grant may request a written summary evaluation and score breakdown by sending an email to:
+After we announce the FY 2017 grant recipients, applicants who did not receive a grant may request a written summary evaluation and score breakdown by emailing citizenshipgrantprogram@uscis.dhs.gov.

-citizenshipgrantprogram@uscis.dhs.gov.
 We will send you the results within 60 days from the date we receive the written request. - Q4.
 If my organization received a USCIS grant in the past, do I receive preference over organizations applying for the first time? - A4.
-Each year, USCIS reviews and rates each application individually.
-We may consider the past performance of previous Citizenship and Integration Grant Program award recipients when making funding recommendations. - Q5.
-Will the use of technology in the classroom impact how USCIS rates my application? - A5.
-During the technical review process, USCIS will not assign points for the use of technology.
-However, before making an award, we may consider several policy priorities, including whether an application incorporates the use of technology in the citizenship instruction classroom (see page 32 of the notice of funding opportunity). - O6.
-May I request a top-scoring proposal from the FY 2014 grant program? - A6.
-You may submit a Freedom of Information Act (FOIA) request to view a top-scoring proposal from the FY 2014 grant program.
+Each year, we review and rate each application individually.
+We may consider the past performance of previous Citizenship and Integration Grant Program/Citizenship Grant Program award recipients when making funding recommendations.

+Q5.
+May I request a top-scoring proposal from the FY 2016 grant program?

+- A5.
+You may submit a Freedom of Information Act (FOIA) request to view a top-scoring proposal from the FY 2016 grant program.
 However, the grant program requirements have changed and a proposal from last year will not exactly match the requirements of the current notice of funding opportunity.
-Keep in mind that it may take more than a month to obtain a response to a FOIA request. - Q7.
-The notice of funding opportunity states that USCIS may consider whether an application, when balanced with other potential awards and current grant recipients, represents a diverse geographic area (see page 32).
-What does this mean? - A7.
-When making an award, USCIS may consider the balance of geographic areas represented by the applicants and current grant recipients.
-We seek to maximize the number of permanent residents across the United States who can receive services through this grant program.

-- Q8.
-When making awards, does USCIS consider the needs of the region and the existing services in that region? - A8.
+Keep in mind that it may take more than a month to obtain a response to a FOIA request. - Q6.
+The notice of funding opportunity states that USCIS may consider whether an application, when balanced with other potential awards and current grant recipients, represents a diverse geographic area.
+What does this mean? - A6.
+When making an award, we may consider the balance of geographic areas represented by the applicants and current grant recipients.
+We seek to maximize the number of permanent residents across the United States who can receive services through this grant program. - Q7.
+When making awards, does USCIS consider the needs of the region and the existing services in that region? - A7.
 It is your responsibility to demonstrate and provide evidence of your community's need for citizenship preparation services.
+We may consider whether an application, when balanced with other potential awards and with current grant recipients, represents a diverse geographic area. - Q8.
+Does USCIS prefer to fund organizations in a particular region in the United States? - A8.
+No. You must demonstrate and provide evidence of your community's need for citizenship preparation services.
 We may consider whether an application, when balanced with other potential awards and with current grant recipients, represents a diverse geographic area. - Q9.
-Does USCIS prefer to fund organizations in a particular region in the United States? - A9.
-No. You must demonstrate and provide evidence of your community's need for citizenship preparation services.
-We may consider whether an application, when balanced with other potential awards and with current grant recipients, represents a diverse geographic area. - Q10.
-Does USCIS award any points for the project abstract? - A10.
-We will not allot points specifically for the project abstract, but reviewers will consider sections of the project abstract (such as the class table) when scoring an application. - Q11.
+Does USCIS award any points for the project abstract? - A9.
+We will not allot points specifically for the project abstract, but reviewers will consider sections of the project abstract (such as the class table) when scoring an application. - Q10.
 Can you suggest a website that can help us specifically research lawful permanent resident populations?
-In the past, we have lost points because we've only been able to break down data by foreign-born populations. - A11.
+In the past, we have lost points because we've only been able to break down data by foreign-born populations. - A10.
 For data on lawful permanent residents, you may check the DHS Office of Immigration Statistics.
-Please note that the sections on community need in this year's notice of funding opportunity ask you to discuss the lawful permanent resident population that your organization currently serves and that population's need for citizenship preparation services (see pages 13 and 15.) - Q12.
-How much do you consider in-kind support as a factor for funding? - A12.
-USCIS does not consider in-kind support during our technical review of your grant application and it does not impact your score.
-(See page 29 of the Notice of Funding Opportunity for the list of evaluation criteria.)
-However, we may consider in-kind support as a strategic program priority when evaluating the finalists at the internal review panel stage (see page 32 of the Notice of Funding Opportunity.)
+Please note that the sections on community need in this year's notice of funding opportunity ask you to discuss the lawful permanent resident population that your organization currently serves and that population's need for citizenship preparation services.